anissen/solitaire/tasks.md

     [ ] LATER: View all high scores
 * Being able to view highscore list without having to finish a game
 * [No default font]
-* Images in tutorial to explain "collecting", "correct set order", "make a flawless gem"
 * Clean up bundled resources
 * "Invalid sound" should play when making a valid but non-matching selecting
 * Music: